 My area has many thousands of extant planning permissions that have yet to be brought forward.
 How will the Treasury try to get those planning permissions to a state where we can build houses?
 Is it about time that we had a sensible debate on land value taxation?

 The hon.
 Gentleman raises an important point: there is little point in land that has planning consent if properties are not swiftly built on it.
 My right hon.
-Friend the Member for West Dorset (Sir Oliver Letwin) is conducting a review into exactly that matter, and we will come to the House in due course with our proposals.
+Friend the Member for West Dorset (Sir Oliver Letwin) is conducting a review of exactly that matter, and we will come to the House in due course with our proposals.

 Horsham has very high house price multiples, and I welcome the Government’s efforts to help first-time buyers with that vital first step on the ladder.
 I also welcome the impact of that policy from a macroeconomic perspective.
 The Financial Policy Committee at the Bank of England has talked about broadening home ownership as a way of encouraging and improving financial stability.
 That should have an important impact, which I also welcome.